 The Trump administration may have thought that they had issued an executive action that would keep Americans safe.

 Still, it seems like they did not do their homework very well before putting a policy in place which can actually increase hate crimes in the United States itself.
-There will likely be backlash and protests against his proposed policies by various groups such as human rights organizations, lawyers, and leaders of different countries worldwide.
+Anyone could have predicted the backlash and protests by various groups such as human rights organizations, lawyers, and leaders of different countries worldwide.

 This ban was widely controversial because of how it is being implemented without regard to people’s rights.
 The White House response on Twitter was, “we will continue to show compassion to those fleeing oppression but we will do so while protecting our own citizens and border.”

 Usually yes: Due process means that someone has a right to argue why they should not be held at a federal prison, and if successful, they may be released after paying bail or while wearing an ankle monitor.

 So for that 11% of children who were separated from their parents – what happens now?
 They can either be deported or processed as “unaccompanied minors.”
 The Remain in Mexico policy says that any parent (or guardian) with custody of an immigrant child can choose to go back to Mexico without the child.